caohch-1/Tetris-AI/README.md

 # AI for Tetris

-The code for project "AI for Tetris" in CS181, ShanghaiTech University.
+The code for the project "AI for Tetris" in CS181, ShanghaiTech University.

 ## Introduction

 Tetris is one of the most popular video games.
-It is difficult to quantify and model for a satisfying strategy for human players, but the AI agent can be designed in multiple ways for this game.
+It is difficult to quantify and model a satisfying strategy for human players, but the AI agent can be designed in multiple ways for this game.

-In this work,we explore three Tetris AI agents:
+In this work, we explore three Tetris AI agents:

-Heuistic Agent: As a classic method dealing with search problem, it provide us with a basic but effective idea to get a higher score in Tetris
+Heuristic Agent: As a classic method of dealing with search problem, it provides us with a basic but effective idea to get a higher score in Tetris

 Genetic-Beam Agent: An algorithm simulates the natural evolution process to find the optimal solution.

-Q-Learning Agent: An reinforcement learning based algorithm using Deep Q-Network (DQN).
+Q-Learning Agent: An reinforcement learning-based algorithm using Deep Q-Network (DQN).

 ### **What task does our code (method) solve?**

-we design three AI agents for Tetris, including heuristics algorithm, genetic-beam search,and deep Q-learning, and conduct a comprehensive evaluation.
-The Comparison experiments show that the Q-Learning Agent has the best performance in general, which arrives 21887.584 for average scores, and 934.67 for average cleared lines by fixing the number of Tetrominoes to 2500.
+we design three AI agents for Tetris, including a heuristics algorithm, genetic-beam search, and deep Q-learning, and conduct a comprehensive evaluation.
+The Comparison experiments show that the Q-Learning Agent has the best performance in general, which arrives at 21887.584 for average scores, and 934.67 for average cleared lines by fixing the number of Tetrominoes to 2500.